Haven16262/AI-Roleplay-Memory-Cleaner/README.md

 - Extreme Newline Compression: Turns multiple \n\n\n into single \n
 - Custom Role Mapping: Map user/model to your and your AI companion’s names
 - Local & Secure: Runs completely offline with zero dependencies
+### ✨ Added: Latest Feature (v0.2.0)
+- Supports **JSON and TXT** input formats
+- **Extreme Compression Mode**: Completely removes all blank lines, replaces line breaks with spaces, and maximizes token savings.
+- Improved error handling and user prompts for a more user-friendly experience.
+- Output files are extremely compact, ideal for long-term role-playing memory recovery.

 ### 🚀 Quick Start
 1.Export your chat history as JSON